Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 RBX is set to a variable on the stack at an unknown offset which depends on RBP.
 However, we now have enough of the control flow recovered that we can determine the possible values of RBP with reasonable confidence.
 We would be able to determine exactly where on the stack RBX is being set from and thus, we could determine the possible values of RBX.
+(Note that in the above CFG, RBP is renamed to `index`, as it is being used to index an array with elements of size 0x1000).

 Fortunately for us, this is not too difficult as `case 0xe` is a dominator of `case 0xf` and it sets exactly this stack variable.
 It turns out that, before setting R15 to 0xf, it stores the previous value of R15 into the stack variable in question.